Christian film industry: Movie theaters and film festivals

 Since The Great Commandment opened in movie theaters in 1941, many Christian filmmakers have attempted to pursue theatrical releases.
 World Wide Pictures was a pioneer in partnering with churches to bring Christian films to the cinema.
-Gateway Films (now Gateway Films/Vision Video) was "formed with the express purpose of communicating the Christian Gospel in the secular motion picture theaters" and released The Cross and the Switchblade in 1972.
+Gateway Films (now Gateway Films/Vision Video) was "formed with the express purpose of communicating the Christian Gospel in secular motion picture theaters" and released The Cross and the Switchblade in 1972.
 In 1979, the Jesus film appeared in theaters across the United States.
 This film, based on the Gospel of Luke, was made for $6 million by Campus Crusade for Christ.

 In 1993, Tom Saab launched the Merrimack Valley Christian Film Festival in Salem, New Hampshire.
-Each year this festival is held during Easter week and draws an audience of thousands to a theater to watch Christian films for free.
-Saab's organization Christian Film Festivals of America has also presented film festivals in Salinas, California and Orlando, Florida.
-In October 1999, the Voice of Pentecost Church in San Francisco hosted the 1st Annual WYSIWYG Film Festival.
-Other Christian film festivals include San Antonio Independent Christian Film Festival, 168 Hour Film Project, and the Redemptive Film Festival.
+Each year, this festival is held during Easter week and draws an audience of thousands to a theater to watch Christian films for free.
+Saab's organization Christian Film Festivals of America has also presented film festivals in Salinas, California, and Orlando, Florida.
+In October 1999, the Voice of Pentecost Church in San Francisco hosted the first Annual WYSIWYG Film Festival.
+Other Christian film festivals include the San Antonio Independent Christian Film Festival, the 168 Hour Film Project, and the Redemptive Film Festival.